Rollinia

 Description/Taste

-Rollinia fruit are heart-shaped or conical and can be anywhere from 5 to 20 centimeters in diameter.
+Rollinia are heart-shaped, conical fruits.
+They can be anywhere from 5 to 20 centimeters in diameter and weigh 454 to 1,360 grams.
 They have thick, woody stems that are extensions of the fruit’s core.
-The skin is covered in small, diamond shaped sections, each with a soft, spiky protuberance.
-Depending on the environment and the variety, the spines can be slight or quite prominent.
+Their skin is covered in small, diamond-shaped sections, each with a soft, spiky protuberance.
+Depending on the environment and variety, the spines can be slight or quite prominent.
 The fruits mature from green to yellow, though they are often harvested when still green and will mature off the tree.
-Once mature, the spikes may turn black with excessive handling.
-The aromatic flesh is bright white or translucent with a gelatinous texture.
-It is fibreless with a smooth, almost creamy, consistency and contains small, inedible, dark brown, elliptical seeds.
-Rollinia fruit has a sweet-tart flavor with nuances of pineapple, banana, coconut, and other tropical flavors.
+The spikes may turn black with excessive handling.
+The fruits' flesh is a bright, translucent white, resembling the flesh of a grape.
+The fiberless flesh texture is thick, gelatinous, and chewy.
+It has a smooth, almost creamy consistency and contains small, inedible, dark brown, elliptical seeds that measure 1 to 1.5 centimeters long.
+Rollinia fruit have a mildly sweet-tart flavor with nuances of pineapple, banana, coconut, lemon, and lime.

 Seasons/Availability

-Rollinia fruit are available in the spring through the early summer months.
+Rollinia are available in the spring through the early summer months.

 Current Facts

-Rollinia fruit, also known as Biriba, is a large tropical fruit botanically known as Rollinia mucosa.
-It is a member of the Annonaceae family, which includes the soursop and cherimoya, two other so-called custard fruits.
-The unique fruits are often touted for their ‘lemon meringue pie’ flavor and are mostly found in the wild.
+Rollinia are a large tropical fruit botanically known as Rollinia mucosa.
+They are a member of the Annonaceae family, which includes the soursop and cherimoya, two other types of custard fruits.
+Rollinia are referred to by different names depending on the region, including Biriba de Pernambuco and Fruta da Condessa in Brazil, Rollinia mulato in Colombia, Rinon de monte in Venezuela, Anona babosa in Mexico, and Wild Sweetsop or Wild Sugar Apple in English-speaking countries.
+These unique fruits are often touted for their lemon meringue flavor and are mostly found in the wild.
 They are popular in the Amazon region of South America and in Indonesia, especially on the island of Borneo.

 Nutritional Value